 My skin is not as oily in winter as is in summertime so I decided to purchase a more moisturising and less matte foundation (I usually use Revlon CS foundations - love them all, especially natural).
 I asked for a sample size of this and other three foundations for normal to dry skin.
 The color match was very good (no. 200).
 This foundation is supposed to make skin look fresh, luminous and rested.
 Well, to me it did just the opposite.
 Don't know why, but I looked terrible tired when wearing this.
 The coverage was ok.
 Obviously foundations for normal to dry skins don't work for me.
 I guess I'll stick with the matte ones.

-Ive been using it for the past month and its the perfect shade for my pale skin (200) and doesnt break me out and has good coverage that blends well!!!
+Ive been using it for the past month and its the perfect shade for my pale skin (200) and doesnt break me out and has good coverage that blends well!!!Im lovin' it!

 This is an excellent foundation.
 I was looking for something that wouldn't cling to dry skin patches on my face and yet wouldn't be greasy at the same time.
 Eclat Satin is a thin, runny liquid foundation that comes in the traditional Diorskin pump.
 One pump is enough for the whole face.
 It covers well, spreads over the skin easily, and doesn't sink into pores or lines.
 It is not matte, but not dewy, so "satin" IS a great word for the finish.
 Loose powder is not needed but can extend the length of time an oilier skin can go without touchup.
 I do have normal-oily skin (dry patches due to overly aggressive treatment of a breakout), and this does not become greasy or too shiny on me, but rather makes me look younger.
 I do find this to be quite similar to Chanel Vitalumiere, except it does not have the subtle "glow" that Vitalumiere provides.
 One thing that keeps me from giving it a 5 is the smell.
 It is not a smell I find pleasant.
 The first time I used this, I used more than one pump's worth of foundation, the smell stuck with me, on my face, all day.
 But with just one pump of foundation, the smell fades off my skin quickly.
 I am an NC15 and use shade 100, "ivory", which is the lightest shade.
 I think there is a chance I could even go one shade up as well.